 The Group issues investment contracts without fixed and guaranteed terms (unit-linked).
-Premium received and claims paid on these contracts are not recognised in the consolidated statement of profit or loss but are treated as movements in the consolidated statement of financial position.
+Insurance premiums are initially recognised upfront in gross written premium and subsequently transferred to liabilities for the balance invested in consolidated statement of financial position.
 All subsequent movements in respect of investment contract financial liabilities are included in "Investments carried at fair value through profit and loss" under the consolidated statement of profit or loss.
 The financial liabilities are measured at current unit investment contract value which reflects the fair value of the assets of the funds.